stevie732/NoteBagger2K/README.md

 Note-Bagger 2K is a simple note-taking application built with React, TypeScript, and Bootstrap.
 It allows users to create, view, and delete notes.

+Hold UP!
+Not it is not bagging no notes on my watch foo!
 ## 📋 Table of Contents

 - [Features](#features)